adubredu/contact_sim.jl/README.md

 # contact_walk

-Contact simulation of passive locomotion of the 2D Dynamic Walker
+Contact simulation of passive locomotion of the 2D Dynamic Walker by solving Linear Complementarity Problems.

 ## Installation
 1. Open your Julia REPL by typing  `julia` in your terminal.